ot-kun/OTMiner/README.md

 ## Release V1.0
 - ESP32 C3 @ 400-410khs (@0.15W), further enhance the SHA loop, no stacking for verify, directly verify and send back to pool.
 -
-- No other ESP32 device versions right now, low in funding
+- No other ESP32 device versions right now, low in funding, just a self fun project

 ## Introduction
 - no fancy UI, just a hash unit.
 Keep it simple and easy scale up.
 Or just a OLED Display is more than enough.
 I would like to know if some mining units keep sending nice share or no share at all.
 I need all the data, so a scaling up is needed.
-- Multiple ESP32 C6 as slave mining, using ESP32 S3 to control.
+- Multiple ESP32 C6 as slave mining, using ESP32 S3 to control(maybe).
+- 32 ESP32 C3/C6 supermini as mining slave units, which light up its LED while submit a valid share, so it's like a LED Cube.

 ## Configurations
 ~~Configurations through Serial the first time.~~